-Bone Broth Fast: Your Guide to The Ultimate Digestive Reset
+Bone Broth Fast: Your Guide to The Ultimate Reset

-The nutrients found in bone broth are incredibly healing for the body, and consuming it on a regular basis is one of the simplest and least expensive ways to improve your health.
+The nutrients found in bone broth can be incredibly beneficial, and consuming it on a regular basis is one of the simplest and least expensive ways to help you feel your best.

-With all these powerful benefits, you can see how drinking bone broth on a regular basis can have a huge impact on your health.
+With all these powerful benefits, you can see how drinking bone broth on a regular basis may have a huge impact on the way you feel.
 But have you ever considered doing a bone broth fast?